Join our mailing list! Enter your email address in the box below to be kept up to date!

 Master Clinical Hypnotherapist (MCH)

-I trained with the Institute of Clinical Hypnosis, where I now help to train students.
+I trained with the ICH Clinical Hypnosis Training, where I now help to train students.

 I trained in Traumatic Incident Reduction at TIR UK, London.